georgbasler/Controllability/README.md

 ### Running the code

-1. Extract the contents of the enclosed qfc.zip file to a local directory.

-2. Start Matlab and include the directory containing the unzipped files, including its subdirectories, in the Matlab search path (see http://www.mathworks.com/help/matlab/ref/path.html).
+1. Start Matlab and include the repository directory, including its subdirectories, in the Matlab search path (see http://www.mathworks.com/help/matlab/ref/path.html).

-3. The input files of the metabolic networks analyzed in the paper are found in the exctracted subdirectory 'networks'.
+2. The input files of the metabolic networks analyzed in the paper are found in the subdirectory 'networks'.
 To run the analyes on a different network, the following files must be created and named accordingly:
 	- `<name>.S`
 	  Stoichiometric matrix as tab-separated table.